MissStrong/ICD2O/Notes/Unit 3/Note 01 - HTML Basics.md

 There are several versions of HTML.
 The current one is called HTML5.

+HTML files have the extention `.html`.
+The filename `index.html` indicates a homepage of a website (Try adding */index.html* at the end of a homepage URL to see what happens!).

 ### Required HTML Tags

 HTML code consists of **tags**.
 Tags use angular brackets `<>`.
 There are two types of tags: **opening tags** and **closing tags**.
 Every closing tag matches an opening tag.
 Closing tags contain a forward slash `/` whereas opening tags do not.
 All HTML5 files require the following tags: